Technoguyfication/Minecraft-Unity3D/README.md

 # Minecraft-Unity3D

-I literally want to make a functional Minecraft client in Unity, and maybe add support for client side plugins (read: cheats).
-It's not going to look pretty and realistically I'll probably abandon it before it's done but at the bare minimum I want to make it _work_.
+I want to recreate the vanilla Minecraft client in Unity to a degree that the game is mostly playable.
+The idea is you can connect to a server and play with your friends like normal, and have a very close to vanilla experience.
+I might also add in some client-side modifications in the future ;)

 Adding some screenshots to better explain where the project is at right now: